There are many marketing mediums requiring strategic and creative tools in order to be used successfully.

 Any time you create a new website, blog or app it must be tested for its usability.
 In other words, can your visitors easily use it to accomplish the actions you want them to take?
 Here is a great usability checklist to go through before testing your product with potential users.
 With it, you catch common usability problems before user testing.

 In my opinion, Google is one of the best things going.
 Kissmetrics lists 25 Awesome Free Google Tools for Marketers.
 The Google Adwords Keywords tool is critical for researching keywords to use in your content’s metadata, email subject lines and post headlines.

 Google Chrome is the browser you should be using every day.
 It has great extensions and is faster than its competitors.
 I like the way you can search directly in the address bar.
 Gmail, YouTube and Google Webmaster Tools are other no-brainers.
-Google Drive is free cloud storage for your documents that is integrated with Chrome and Google Docs.
-Speaking of your documents, why would you spend thousands of dollars on Microsoft Office products when Google Docs is free.
+Google Drive is cloud storage for your documents that is integrated with Chrome and G Suite.
+Speaking of productivity, why would you spend thousands of dollars on Microsoft Office products when G Suite is dirt cheap in comparison.
 Instead, invest that money in content marketing assets that add dollars to your bottom line.

 This post from DesignModo looks at 7 Essential Tools for Freelance Designers.
 These are mainly business tools that you can use as well.
 Basecamp is great for tracking projects.
 Freshbooks is for invoicing.
 And Toggl is for tracking your time or design hours.